 JACKSONVILLE, Fla. — Duval County voters have a big decision coming up -- who will become the next sheriff?

 That person will lead an agency of more than 3,000 employees with a $550 million budget.
-Action News Jax has highlighted each of the five candidates running for sheriff, including Ken Jefferson.
-You can watch our full interview with Jefferson below.
+Action News Jax has highlighted each of the five candidates running for sheriff.
+You can watch the full interviews with each of them below.

 ©2022 Cox Media Group